 Taking one of the numerous hot air balloon rides in the area is the best way to take in the National Grand Canyon’s breathtaking scenery.
 The Grand Canyon is a one-of-a-kind place that exemplifies the awesome power of nature.
 The national park is representative of the geological history of northern Arizona.
 The park has been praised as a national treasure by many Americans.
-It still has the power to awe and amaze the senses, as well as to spark creativity and innovation.
-Take advantage of the National Grand Canyon’s current hot air balloon tours to get a bird’s eye perspective of one of the world’s most spectacular natural attractions.
+It still has the power to awe and amaze the senses, as well as spark creativity and innovation.
+Take advantage of the National Grand Canyon’s current hot air balloon tours to get a bird’s-eye perspective of one of the world’s most spectacular natural attractions.
 Keep reading to find out more about the hot air balloon rides over one of the most stunning and breathtaking places on Earth.

 What caused the Grand Canyon to form?

 Nobody knows for certain how the Grand Canyon as we know it today came to be!

 Although there are numerous popular explanations, profound erosion occurred over millions of years as a result of persistent hammering by water, ice, and wind.

 The Colorado River started carving into the Grand Canyon at its eastern end, sometimes known as Marble Canyon, around 20 million years ago!